 The Vitamix TurboBlend Two Speed is one of the most affordable blenders being offered from the Vitamix company at just $399 MSRP.
 It sits at the low-end in terms of price but also in features.
 It provides very basic speed choices which limit your control.
 The company has also made a Vitamix TurboBlend three-speed which has a bit more flexibility if you’re interested.

 In this article, I’ll talk about the pros and cons to help you decide whether it’s the right blender for you.
 Not everyone needs automatic preset controls and manual speed dials.
 This is a very specific type of blender and requires a specific type of person to enjoy it.
 There is a TurboBlend “VS” model, but it’s just a relabeled Vitamix 5200 so I’m leaving it out.
 I’ll keep to my usual format and talk about the power first, let’s get started!

-This is a blender from Vitamix so of course it contains a massive 2-peak horsepower motor.
+This is a blender from Vitamix so of course, it contains a massive 2-peak horsepower motor.
 It’s the same motor found in the other C-Series blenders.
 This allows it to blend just as well as any other popular model, such as everyone’s favorite, the 5200.
 It’s capable of devouring any ingredient you throw into it, including raw nuts.
 If you’ve only ever used mass-market blenders before you’ll be in for a surprise when you first use the machine.
 Nothing really slows it down and the included tamper helps ensure everything is combined thoroughly.
 I’ll point out that this model uses the typical 64oz wet-style jar.

 Since the motor is so large, it does produce quite a bit of noise.
 I wouldn’t say you need earplugs but I suppose it depends on how sensitive to loud noises you are.
 All of these high-end blenders can be a bit loud at times so it really shouldn’t be too much of a shock in my opinion.
 I’ll mention that most recipes from the included cookbook can be made in 60 seconds or less though.
 So the machine won’t be on for too long anyway.